crsl4/phylogenetics-class/lecture-notes/lecture8.md

 **Time:** 10 minutes

+**Instructions:**
-**Instructions:** Follow the R commands to obtain a ME tree from the sample data (or your own data!).
-The commands are listed in the [PDF tutorial]((https://adegenet.r-forge.r-project.org/files/MSc-intro-phylo.1.1.pdf)) that we are using as guideline or in our reproducible script [notebook-log.md](https://github.com/crsl4/phylogenetics-class/blob/master/exercises/notebook-log.md) or on the following slides.
+1. Follow the R commands to obtain a ME tree from the sample data (or your own data!).
+The commands are listed in the [PDF tutorial]((https://adegenet.r-forge.r-project.org/files/MSc-intro-phylo.1.1.pdf) that we are using as guideline, in our reproducible script [notebook-log.md](https://github.com/crsl4/phylogenetics-class/blob/master/exercises/notebook-log.md) and on the following slides.

-**Options for you:**

-1. "I think that I can follow the pipeline by myself or with a small group of peers": you should join the Congregate room
-2. "I think I need more one-on-one help to run the commands": you can stay here in the zoom room
+2. After the allotted time, we will compare our work all together.

 ---
 class: left, top